Raccoon

 3. Raccoons unintentionally aid in seed dispersal by pooping out as they forage and consume fruits and nuts from plants.
 By scattering seeds across different sites, raccoons help support plant diversity and foster healthier woodland environments.

-4. Raccoons act as natural indicators of environmental health.
-As omnivores that frequently interact with human habitats, their presence can signal changes in local ecosystems—both positive and negative.
-A thriving raccoon population could indicate a healthy environment rich in resources while an unusual decline may raise red flags about pollution or habitat loss.
+4. These animals also act as natural indicators of environmental health.
+As omnivores that frequently interact with human habitats, their presence can signal changes in local ecosystems, both positive and negative.
+A thriving raccoon population could indicate a healthy environment rich in resources, while an unusual decline may raise red flags about pollution or habitat loss.

 5. In addition to their ecological significance, raccoons also spark curiosity and inspire storytelling across cultures.
 Often seen as tricksters in folklore, they teach us valuable lessons about resourcefulness and survival in challenging circumstances.